Find the answers to the most frequently asked questions about North Cascades National Park

 A:April through October is the prime time to visit North Cascades National Park.
 Another popular time to visit is during the summer, mid-June through September this is the driest time of the season.
 During July and sometimes into August their still remains snow covered areas in the higher elevations.

-Q:Is there lodging available in the park?
+Q:Is there lodging available inside North Cascades National Park?

 A:Stehekin Landing Resort is part of the North Cascades National Park Complex and is accessible only by the Lady of the Lake Ferry Boat, float plane, or mountain trail.
 A secluded and scenic lodging choice.